El Show de Xuxa

 El Show de Xuxa was an Argentine Children's television series hosted by Xuxa, between May 6, 1991 and December 31, 1993 and directed by Marlene Mattos.

 It was through this program that Xuxa expanded its appeal among Hispanic audiences, the Los Angeles Times speculated that "more than 20 million children" watched the Xuxa Show in 16 Latin American countries every day, as well as Univision in the States The newspaper also highlighted the fact that it is "probably better known among Latino kids than Michael Jackson."
 The first two seasons of the program, the most popular, were produced by the Argentine TV channel Telefé, while the third season, in 1993, was produced independently and then sold for transmission to El Trece.
 His last episode was transmitted in Latin America on December 31, 1993.
-A Peruvian version based on the Xow da Xuxa titled El Show de July debuted at Panamericana Televisión in 1989.
+A Peruvian version based on the Xou da Xuxa titled El Show de July debuted at Panamericana Televisión in 1989.